 So we decided to book a wilderness cabin, Ikolanaho rental hut, in the middle of the National Park.
 It’s a very simple cabin for hikers that is maintained by the government and has no luxury what so ever.
 Not even electricity.
 Just bunk beds, a little gas cooker, table and chairs and a fireplace.
 The rental hut seemed like a good option, even though from the aspect of winter camping it sounded a bit of a wuss choice.
 But you have to start somewhere, right?

-Once we arrived in Koli we picked up the keys for the cabin from the National Park info.
-The staff was nice and warned us about the conditions we were about to face; the first extreme winter temperatures had just hit Eastern Finland, and as the cabin hadn’t been in use for weeks, the indoor temperature was estimated to be around -25 degrees celsius.
+Once we arrived in Koli we picked up the keys to the cabin from the National Park info.
+The staff was nice and warned us about the conditions we were about to face; the first extreme winter temperatures had just hit Eastern Finland, and as the cabin hadn’t been in use for weeks, the indoor temperature was estimated to be around -25 degrees Celsius.

 We were adviced how to start warming up the cabin and we also got an extra tip about the nearby hill, Mäkrävaara, which would be ideal for admiring the sunset.
 The staff also noted that even if there are both, a pond and a well at the cabin, they would most probably be frozen, so we’d need to carry our own drinking water to the cabin.